Some League of Legends are featured in more than the Item shop.

 League of Legends items are, to an average player, just a series of stats they get upon buying them.
 However, quite a lot of them have their own story and place in the lore of Runeterra.

-Here are the most common ones that are either connected to champions or events or are outright present and a big part of some champions' silhouettes.
+Here are the most common ones that are either connected to champions or events, or are outright present and a big part of some champions' silhouettes.
 Disregarding the Blade of the Ruined King, as if that wasn't obvious enough.

-Which LoL Items Are Worn by Champions?
+Which LoL Items Are Worn By Champions?

 The inspiration for League of Legends items has to come from somewhere, and what better place than the weapons and armor worn by the champions themselves?
 Though, sometimes, it's the other way around.
 Ironically, though, most of these items are not actually built on the champions that own them.